Interaction-induced Liouvillian skin effect in a fermionic chain with a two-body loss: Model and Method

 with

-} \rev{ Here, $\sigma_{j}$ $(j=1,2,3)$ express the Pauli matrices in the orbital space. \res{The Hamiltonian given in Eq.~(\ref{eq:Hamiltonian}) is obtained from the two-orbital Hubbard model by turning off the hopping of fermions in the down-spin states. } It is worth noting that the above model breaks the inversion symmetry, which is essential for the emergence of the interaction-induced Liouvillian skin effect with local dissipation (see Appendix~\ref{app:trivial-winding}).}
+Here, $\sigma_{j}$ $(j=1,2,3)$ express the Pauli matrices in the orbital space. \res{The Hamiltonian given in Eq.~(\ref{eq:Hamiltonian}) is obtained from the two-orbital Hubbard model by turning off the hopping of fermions in the down-spin states. } \refirst{ It is worth noting that the above model breaks the inversion symmetry.
+Breaking the inversion symmetry is essential for the emergence of the interaction-induced Liouvillian skin effect (see Appendix~\ref{app:trivial-winding}), rather than the specific values of the specific value $2t_h,-0.5t_h$ and $2t_h$ in Eqs.~\eqref{eq:b2} and \eqref{eq:b3}.
+We also note that the multibandness is essential to inducing the skin effect without asymmetric hopping.}

 When dissipation is introduced into this model, under the Markov approximation, the dynamics is described by the Lindblad equation~\cite{Lindblad, Gorini}

 Here, $\mathscr{L}$ denotes the Liouvillian, \res{which is} the superoperator acting on the density matrix ${\rho}$, the operator $H$ is the Hamiltonian, and the Lindblad operator $L_{j}$ characterizes the effect of dissipation.
 The Lindblad operator is given by the on-site two-body loss